From intensive classes to community circles to informative workshops, these herbal experts will rock your world!

-Karen Talbot, The Wild Gardener
+Karen Talbot, The Wild Gardener –she/hers

 Karen Talbot is a Master Gardener, a former chef, a past director of a fine arts gallery and an education assistant for the Apeiron Institute of Sustainability teaching environmental programs in the Providence and Pawtucket school systems.
 She is a member of United Plant Savers, RI Wild Plant Society, Ocean State Herbal Association, and Providence Permaculture.

-Tarshire Battle, Roots 2 Empower
+Tarshire Battle, Roots 2 Empower-she/hers

 Tarshire Battle’s is living proof that life experiences can shape a person and their community.
 She has boldly used her lived experience to pursue not one, but two master’s degrees, an MPA from Northeastern University and a Masters in Mental Health Counseling and Behavioral Medicine from Boston University

 School of Medicine.
 She is a community organizer, mental health professional, artist, and (now) political